Scottish clan: Clan membership

 Clan membership goes through the surname.
 Children who take their father's surname are part of their father's clan and not their mother's.
 However, there have been several cases where a descendant through the maternal line has changed their surname in order to claim the chiefship of a clan, such as the late chief of the Clan MacLeod who was born John Wolridge-Gordon and changed his name to the maiden name of his maternal grandmother in order to claim the chiefship of the MacLeods.
 Today, clans may have lists of septs.
 Septs are surnames, families or clans that historically, currently or for whatever reason the chief chooses, are associated with that clan.
 There is no official list of clan septs, and the decision of what septs a clan has is left up to the clan itself.
-Confusingly, sept names can be shared by more than one clan, and it may be up to the individual to use his or her family history or genealogy to find the correct clan with which they are associated.
+Confusingly, sept names can be shared by more than one clan, and it may be up to the individual to use their family history or genealogy to find the correct clan with which they are associated.

 Several clan societies have been granted coats of arms.
 In such cases, these arms are differenced from the chief's, much like a clan armiger.
 Former Lord Lyon Thomas Innes of Learney stated that such societies, according to the Law of Arms, are considered an "indeterminate cadet".

 Authority of the clans (the dùthchas and the oighreachd)

 Scottish clanship contained two complementary but distinct concepts of heritage.
 These were firstly the collective heritage of the clan, known as their dùthchas, which was their prescriptive right to settle in the territories in which the chiefs and leading gentry of the clan customarily provided protection.
 This concept was where all clansmen recognised the personal authority of the chiefs and leading gentry as trustees for their clan.
 The second concept was the wider acceptance of the granting of charters by the Crown and other powerful landowners to the chiefs, chieftains and lairds which defined the estate settled by their clan.
 This was known as their oighreachd and gave a different emphasis to the clan chief's authority in that it gave the authority to the chiefs and leading gentry as landed proprietors, who owned the land in their own right, rather than just as trustees for the clan.
-From the beginning of Scottish clanship, the clan warrior elite, who were known as the ‘fine’, strove to be landowners as well as territorial war lords.
+From the beginning of Scottish clanship, the clan warrior elite, who were known as the 'fine', strove to be landowners as well as territorial war lords.